Lawmakers Preserve Brownfield Remediation Program as Vital Tool for All Ohio Communities

 • Limits brownfield grants only to economic development projects, and defines an economic development project to mean one developed by a for-profit entity that demonstrates site control, a plan for development, and documented support for the economic development project from the city or township.
 The language includes demolition as a remediation cost.

-• Provides a set-aside for the first year of the program for each county, and eliminates the first come, first serve granting for the second year.
-The grants are to be awarded on a rolling basis after review by the ODOD Director on a case by case basis that assesses the economic merit of the project to the county and surrounding counties, and the state.
+• The grants are to be awarded on a rolling basis after review by the ODOD Director on a case by case basis that assesses the economic merit of the project to the county and surrounding counties, and the state.
 The language also requires the ODOD Director to ensure projects are not specific to one region of the state.

 GOPC has concerns about the changes to the Brownfield Remediation Program that the Senate has put forth.